 This song was recorded for 2011’s American Capitalist but did not make the final cut due to not being mixed on time.
 It was included on the iTunes edition of the album This is a shame as it is a great and emotional track that deserves to be heard as part of the actual album.

 Here we have the debut single from American Capitalist.
 It got to seventy-seven on the Billboard Hot 100.
 The lyrics deal with that of false internet rumors spread by the band and how they feel that trolls who spread them are pathetic and not worth getting annoyed over.

 # 3 – Inside Out

 This is the lead single taken from F8.
 Upon its release, it got to number one on the Billboard Mainstream Rock charts.
 In addition to the album version, there is also a radio edit version.
 Apart from the intro title track, it is the first proper track on the album, thus making it essentially the opening track.

 This was the second single from Got Your Six which reached number one on the US mainstream rock chart.
 Like a lot of the band’s songs, it has a positive message which is about rising above the problems that you go through in life and becoming a better person as a result of it.

 # 1 – Far From Home

-At number one on our Five Finger Death Punch Songs we have the final single from War Is the Answer.
-It entered Billboard Mainstream Rock Songs chart at number thirty-three and peaked at number four.
+At number one on our Five Finger Death Punch Songs, we have the final single from War Is the Answer.
+It entered the Billboard Mainstream Rock Songs chart at number thirty-three and peaked at number four.
 It was also in the respective Rock Songs chart where it entered at forty-five and peaked at fourteen.
 It was featured on the TV show Criminal Minds.
 It was a track that took some time to work on before being put together.